 As a passionate and highly dedicated educator, teaching the Tomorrow's

 Teachers' course has truly become a priveledge and pleasure.
 My mission for

-this course is to broaden the horizons of all particpants and further develop
+this course is to broaden the horizons of all participants and further develop

-their understanding of child , sociology, and the significant steps needed to
+their understanding of child psychology, sociology, and the significant steps needed to

 pursue a career in education.
 The beauty of this course is the reality that